griptape-ai/griptape-nodes-library-blackforestlabs/README.md

 ### Text Editing in Images

-For precise text editing, use the quote syntax:
+For precise text editing, use the quote syntax with Kontext Image Edit:

 ```
 Replace 'Choose joy' with 'FLUX Rocks'